Homemade Spaghetti Sauce

 - 1 small can tomato paste

-- 2 28oz can crushed tomatoes
+- 2 28oz cans crushed tomatoes

 - 1 14oz can petite diced tomatoes